 Head Coverings and Submission

 To obtain a clear picture of what the apostle meant by these statements, we must understand these verses in the context of his entire discussion of head coverings.
-This topic begins in verse 3, giving the underlying principle for his decision: "But I want you to know that the head of every man is Christ, the head of woman is man, and the head of Christ is God."
+This topic begins in I Corinthians 11:3, giving the underlying principle for his decision: "But I want you to know that the head of every man is Christ, the head of woman is man, and the head of Christ is God."